 Guido van Hengel is a writer and historian, who studied at the universities of Groningen, Jena and Belgrade.
 In 2018 he published The Prophets of Europe (De zieners), a story of idealists, dreamers and visionaries of Europe in the period between 1910 and 1940.
 In 2014 he published The Days of Gavrilo Princip (De dagen van Gavrilo Princip), a cultural history about a generation of young revolutionaries in Southeast Europe on the eve of the Great War.
 In 2016 he obtained his doctorate from the University of Groningen for a dissertation about Mlada Bosna (Young Bosnia).
 Currently he’s a senior lecturer and researcher of European culture, politics and history for the School for European Studies (The Hague University of Applied Sciences) in The Hague, the Netherlands.

-His newest book The pack (Roedel) about stray dogs in former Yugoslavia will be published in January 2021.
+His book The pack (Roedel) about stray dogs in former Yugoslavia was published in March 2021.

 On the verge of the First World War, the paths of Dutch writer and Utopian thinker Frederik van Eeden, German mystical philosopher Erich Gutkind and Serbian cultural critic and activist Dimitrije Mitrinović cross.
 Together, they call for the creation of a ‘blood bond of European geniuses.’
 With their ambitious ideals about saving humanity and European integration, and their uncomfortable ideologies, they want to effect change in a Europe that seems to be rudderless.
 They are simultaneously passers-by and participants in an ominous time.